Explore our process

 Attatching

 After each piece has been trimmed, smoothed and stamped, we attach handles and spouts.
 Then, we let everything dry for another day before it's ready for the first kiln firing.
+Drying too fast can cause cracking so there's no rushing through this part of the process!

 Bisque Firing